VIAME/VIAME/README.md

 	cd [install-directory]/examples/detector_pipelines/

 In those directories, run one of the detector pipelines.
-Which ENABLE_FLAGS you enabled will control which detector pipelines you can run, and only pipeline files with all required dependencies enabled will show up in the install tree.
+Which ENABLE_FLAGS you enabled will control which detector pipelines you can run, and only run scripts with all required dependencies enabled will show up in the install tree.
+Each script is just performing a call to pipeline runner under the hood, e.g.:
-They can be run via one of the scripts placed in the directory, or via:

 	pipeline_runner -p [pipeline-file].pipe

 Output detections can then be viewed in the GUI, e.g., see:

-[install-directory]/examples/visualizing_detections_in_gui/
+[install-directory]/examples/annotation_and_visualization/

 License and Citation